 In concurrency theory, locking is used for protecting mutable shared data against hazardous data integrity anomalies.
 Because lock management is a very complex problem, most applications rely on their data provider implicit locking techniques.

 Delegating the whole locking responsibility to the database system can both simplify application development and prevent concurrency issues, such as deadlocking.
 Deadlocks can still occur, but the database can detect and take safety measures (arbitrarily releasing one of the two competing locks).

 Most database systems use shared (read) and exclusive (write) locks, attributed to specific locking elements (rows, tables).
 While physical locking is demanded by the SQL standard, the pessimistic approach might hinder scalability.

-Modern databases have implemented lightweight locking techniques, such as multiversion concurrency control.
+Modern databases have implemented lightweight locking techniques, such as MVCC.

 The implicit database locking is hidden behind the transaction isolation level configuration.
-Each isolation level comes with a predefined locking scheme, aimed for preventing a certain set of data integrity anomalies.
+Each isolation level comes with a predefined locking scheme, aimed at preventing a certain set of data integrity anomalies.

 READ COMMITTED uses query-level shared locks and exclusive locks for the current transaction modified data.
 REPEATABLE READ and SERIALIZABLE use transaction-level shared locks when reading and exclusive locks when writing.